tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer.md

 ![Distance matrix](https://tphinkle.github.io/images/2015-12-27/distance_matrix_0.png)

 Our goal is to find a path through this matrix that has the lowest cumulative distance; this path corresponds to the time warping that gives the best match between the two time series.
-The cumulative distance along nay particular path is called the *cost* of that path.
+The cumulative distance along any particular path is called the *cost* of that path.

 There are a few requirements that the minimal cost path must satisfy.
 They are:

 1. The beginning and end points of both series must match up.
 This means the past must path through the upper-left and lower-right corners of the above matrix.
 If the two time-series have m and n data points respectively, the path must pass through the points (0,0) and (m-1,n-1).
 2. The path through the matrix must monotonically progress towards the end-point, i.e., if (i,j) is a point along the path, the subsequent step cannot be any of (i-1,j), (i,j-1), or (i-1,j-1).
+3. Optional constraints:
-3. If we don't want to allow any extreme warping to happen (i.e., large time distance between matched data points) we can impose restrictions on where the warping path is allowed to go in the matrix.
+    -If we don't want to allow any extreme warping to happen (i.e., large time distance between matched data points) we can impose restrictions on where the warping path is allowed to go in the matrix.
+    -Similarly, we can impose a constraint on the maximum number of points a single point can be connected to.

 We now know the purpose of the time warping and the requirements that the minimum cost path must satisfy, so how do we actually find that minimum path?
 As the name of the algorithm suggests, we solve for the minimum cost path *dynamically*.
 The key is this: the minimum cost path between points (0,0) and (i,j) must pass through (i-1,j), (i-1,j-1), or (i,j-1) (property 2 above).
-This means we can iteratively calculate the desired cost path at (m-1, n-1) by starting at (0, 0) and calculating the cost paths for (1,0), (0,1), (1,1), (2,1), ..., (m-1, n-1).
+This means we can iteratively calculate the minimum cost to get to (m-1, n-1) by starting at (0, 0) and calculating the minimum costs for (1,0), (0,1), (1,1), (2,1), ..., (m-1, n-1).
+Note that this does not yield the path itself (we can calculate that after), but it does give us the cost of the optimal warping.

 Here's the algorithm for calculating the cost of the minimum cost path to (i, j):